 Ineffective Assistance of Counsel - New Sentencing Ordered

-On March 29, 2023, the Texas Court of Criminal Appeals granted our client’s 11.07 writ of habeas corpus application on the basis of ineffective assistance of counsel.
+We are thrilled to announce a significant victory for our client in a recent legal battle.
+On March 29, 2023, the Texas Court of Criminal Appeals granted our client’s 11.07 writ of habeas corpus application on the grounds of ineffective assistance of counsel sentencing.

-Ultimately, the Texas Court of Criminal Appeals set aside our client’s sentences and he will receive a new punishment hearing.
+In a pivotal decision, the Texas Court of Criminal Appeals ultimately found trial counsel ineffective for not presenting mitigating evidence.
+Our client’s sentences were set aside, and he will now receive a new punishment hearing.

-This case was a long tough battle, but we refused to accept the trial court’s recommendation that relief be denied because every defendant deserves to be represented by effective counsel and our client did not receive that.
+This case was a long, tough battle, but we refused to accept the trial court’s recommendation to deny relief.
+Every defendant deserves effective counsel, and our client did not receive that.
+We are steadfast in our commitment to justice for all clients, especially those who have been inadequately represented.

 About The Attorney